 We get on the prosecuting attorney’s calendar for a brief conversation before your court session.
 The goal is to negotiate a favorable resolution to be presented to the judge.
 If the prosecutor offers a deal, we advise on whether or not to take it, or suggest counteroffers.
 If the prosecutor will not negotiate an acceptable deal, we schedule a trial date and come back to try the case.

 Our advocacy can significantly improve the outcome.
 It might mean getting your offense dismissed or reduced.
 It might mean leniency with fines or jail time.
 It might mean keeping the points off your license or keeping the offense of your criminal record.

 Serving The Middlesex Metro Counties

-Please call our Somerville office at 908-396-8330 to arrange a free phone consultation or contact us online.
+Please call our Bridgewater office at 908-396-8330 to arrange a free phone consultation or contact us online.
 We travel to municipal courts in Somerset, Middlesex, Hunterdon, Mercer and Union counties.